-It’s time to start thinking about the garden and starting seedlings; so I’ve created our annual seed starting and planting schedule again (see below) to keep us on track.
+It’s time to start thinking about the garden and starting seedlings (actually it’s time to start); so I’ve created our annual seed starting and planting schedule again (see below) to keep us on track.
 It helps me keep focused on buying seeds, starting transplants, getting supplies, and making sure the garden beds are prepared on time.

-I start with my schedule from the previous year (see Making 2013′s Seed Starting & Planting Schedule), copy it to a new spreadsheet tab, consult my notes from last year’s garden, and then work up the new plan.
-I’ve included a downloadable template (2014 Seed Starting & Planting Template) if anyone wants to start with my basic Excel spreadsheet and modify it for your planting zone.
+I start with my schedule from the previous year, copy it to a new spreadsheet tab, consult my notes from last year’s garden, and then work up the new plan.
+I’ve included a downloadable template (2015 Seed Starting & Planting Template) if anyone wants to start with my basic Excel spreadsheet and modify it for your planting zone.
 I’ve included the number of weeks to start seeds before setting outside (column 2) and the number of weeks before or after the last spring frost date for transplanting to the garden (column 3) to make it easier for creating schedules.

 Making Your Own Seed Starting and Planting Schedule

 To make a schedule for your garden, just take the Excel spreadsheet and adjust the “Last Spring Frost” column to reflect the week of the last spring frost (orange column or week of May 3 in my schedule) for your location.
 Next, identify the appropriate first planting (FP) date for each vegetable.
 For example, since peas are very cold tolerant, column 3 identifies they can be put out 6 – 8 weeks before the last spring frost.
 So, in my schedule, peas can be put out the week of March 15 – March 29, six to eight weeks ahead of my week of May 3 last spring frost date.